 Emotions are triggered by the central nervous system.
 Often when children are faced with a stressful situation they react by either feeling fearful, angry or experience bouts of crying.

-Here is a simple five minute relaxation technique – even a young child can do this.
+Below is a simple five minute relaxation technique.

 Here is something simple you can easily practice at home to help you and your children relax and help reduce that overwhelming feeling of being stressed.
 It might help if you record the script below onto your phone to play it back, so you can relax and join in as well.
 If you choose to do this, remember to record yourself speaking lowly.